framps/raspiBackupDoc/en/src/configuration-update-when-upgrading-to-a-new-version.md

-Whenever a *raspiBackup* version is upgraded, immediately checks whether the new version requires a new requires a new configuration version.
-If so, the local configuration is automatically configuration is automatically merged with the new configuration in a new a new configuration file of *raspiBackup*.
+Whenever a *raspiBackup* version is upgraded, immediately checks whether the new version requires a new configuration version.
+If so, the local configuration is automatically merged with the new configuration in a new configuration file of *raspiBackup*.
 The following section describes in detail how this merging is carried out.

 **Note**:
-If for some reason no configuration file update has taken place during an upgrade, the update can be triggered manually with the following command to trigger the update manually:
+If for some reason no configuration file update has taken place during an upgrade, the update can be triggered manually with the following command:

 ```
 sudo raspiBackup.sh --updateConfig
 ```

-When merging the two configurations, *raspiBackup* writes writes various information messages.
+When merging the two configurations, *raspiBackup* writes various information messages.
 The following messages are written for example, when upgrading from *raspiBackup* 0.6.4.3 to *raspiBackup* 0.6.5 is upgraded.